-What is an appeal in Nevada criminal cases?
+1. What are appeals in Nevada criminal cases?

-An appeal is when a defendant challenges a court ruling by asking a higher court to review and hopefully reverse that ruling.
-Defendants in criminal cases may appeal any of the following:
+An appeal is when a defendant challenges a court ruling by asking a higher court to review – and hopefully reverse – that ruling.
+Defendants in criminal cases may appeal:

 - A guilty verdict,

-- A sentence (such as prison time and/or fines), or
+- A criminal sentence (such as prison time and/or fines), or

-- Judicial decisions made before the trial or during the trial (such as admitting prejudicial or unlawfully-obtained evidence into trial)
+- Judicial decisions (such as admitting prejudicial or unlawfully-obtained evidence into trial)

-Put another way, an appeal is a request that a higher court determines that the lower court made a big error that needs to be corrected.
-Note that defendants who pursue appeals are called “appellants.”
+In short, an appeal is a request that a higher court determines that the lower court made a major mistake that needs correcting.
+Note that defendants who pursue appeals are called appellants.

 The following are common grounds for appeal in Nevada criminal cases: